JackHey99/Flappy-bird-game/README.md

 The aim of this project was to create an embedded systems-based game using a Teensy, 128x64 OLED display and other selected components.
 The game had to include a home screen, game screen, paused screen and game over screen which must display a score.
 The program had to be based on a finite state machine using the enum, switch and case functions.
 Libraries such as the Adaftuit_SDD1306 could be used to control the display.
 The final game was biased on the flappy bird game, the system used a joystick to control the position of the bird and the built-in button was used to control going between states.
 There are some improvements that could be made however, the current program is a working prototype that has been designed to gain an understanding of how finite state machines work.

+A video report can be found at:

+File path to code: src/main.cpp

 # References

 DLN ware.
 (2016). _I2C Bus_ .
 Retrieved from DLN ware: http://dlnware.com/i2c